jaysixco/configure-ad/README.md

 5) On the page after this, click "Finish"<br>
 <br>

-<strong> DON'T FORGET to make jane_admin a “Domain Admin” (just because her name is in the Admin folder doesn't mean she's actually an Admin yet)   </strong><br>
+<strong> DON'T FORGET to make jane_admin a “Domain Admin” (just because her name is in the Admin folder doesn't mean she's actually an Admin yet).
+To do this, follow steps below.  </strong><br>
 <br>

 <strong> Add jane_admin to the “Domain Admins” Security Group  </strong><br>